srijal30/SWAG-SWASH---YoRPG/README.md

 similar vars and methods were in both Monster and Protaginist.

 ### v2
 Further diversified classes by adding 3 new Monsters and 3 new Protaginists.
 Each subclass has different stats, promoting different playstyles.
+This is the version that has no extra features other than the ones we were required to add.

+### v3
+Added ability to choose wheter to attack, flee, or approach the monster.

+**--Work in Progress Versions--**

+### v4
+Started work on items.

+###
+Started working on movemnet and range system.

 ## Future Hopes